atulvc2001/Biomentric-Attendance-Management-System/README.md

 # BIOMETRIC ATTENDANCE MANAGEMENT SYSTEM
-An system built on python frameworks like django, database sql and React for front end.
+A biometric attendance system built on python frameworks like django, database sql and React for front end.